Oxygen Saturation and Concentrators, All that You Need to Know

 Oxygen Concentrators are a Blessing for those with Low Saturation

 In COVID-19 patients, oxygen saturation of 92 or 93 is not regarded as crucial; rather, it is merely a buffer that allows the patient to get to the hospital on time.
 In addition, it was imperative that oxygen be used wisely.

 Because COVID-19 hampers lung function, oxygen is critical in the treatment of individuals with severe COVID-19.
 One of the most common symptoms in people with severe COVID-19 is shortness of breath or trouble breathing.
 It also reduces the amount of oxygen delivered to different sections of the body.
 As a result, they require oxygen therapy, which is provided by medical oxygen.”

 The training manual of the World Health Organization on pulse oximetry suggests, “If the oxygen saturation is 94 percent or lower, the patient should be treated immediately, a saturation level of less than 90% is considered a medical emergency.”

 According to the most recent clinical advice for the management of adult COVID-19 patients, an oxygen concentration of less than or equal to 93 percent on room air necessitates hospital admission, while a concentration of less than 90 percent is defined as a severe disease, necessitating ICU admission.

-Experts advise oxygen concentrators can be used in moderate cases of COVID-19, when the patient’s oxygen levels drop and the oxygen requirement is less than 5 litres per minute.
+Experts advise oxygen concentrators can be used in moderate cases of COVID-19 when the patient’s oxygen levels drop and the oxygen requirement is less than 5 liters per minute.
 They also warn that using a concentrator without medical supervision can be dangerous.
 Additionally, Oxygen concentrators are also beneficial for individuals who require oxygen therapy as a result of post-COVID-19 problems.